Cofferdam: Marine salvage

 Diving work on cofferdams often involves clearing obstructions, fitting, and fastening, including underwater welding, and where necessary, caulking, bracing and shoring the adjacent structure.

 Ship husbandry

 There are two common types of dry chambers used in underwater ship husbandry.
 Open bottom cofferdams allow divers direct access to the enclosed hull area, system, or opening.
 The flange sides of the chamber secure and seal against the hull, acting as an airtight boundary.
-Open bottom cofferdams are typically used as diver work space for rigging or welding and ventilation for welding or epoxy cure, where there is no opening to the interior of the vessel, or the interior is pressurised in this area.
+Open bottom cofferdams are typically used as diver workspace for rigging or welding and ventilation for welding or epoxy cure, where there is no opening to the interior of the vessel, or the interior is pressurized in this area.
 The air space is at the pressure of the water surface at the bottom of the chamber.
 Open top cofferdams allow surface access to the work area below the waterline, and are at atmospheric pressure.
 Openings through the hull to the interior of the ship are possible.